qurator-spk/eynollah/README.md

 The basic command-line interface can be called like this:

+    eynollah \
-    eynollah -i <image file name> -o <directory to write output xml or enhanced image> -m <directory of models> -fl <if this parameter is set to true, full layout will be done> -ae <if true, this tool would resize and enhance image and result will be written in  output> -as <if true, this tool would check whether the document needs scaling or not> -cl <if true, the tool will try to extract contours of texlines instead of rectangle bounding boxes> -si <if a directory is given here, this tool would write image regions inside documents there>
+    -i <image file name> \
+    -o <directory to write output xml or enhanced image> \
+    -m <directory of models> \
+    -fl <if this parameter is set to true, full layout will be done> \
+    -ae <if true, this tool would resize and enhance image and result will be written in  output> \
+    -as <if true, this tool would check whether the document needs scaling or not> \
+    -cl <if true, the tool will try to extract contours of texlines instead of rectangle bounding boxes> \
+    -si <if a directory is given here, this tool would write image regions inside documents there>

-The tool does accepts and works better on original images (RGB format).
+The tool does accept and works better on original images (RGB format) than binarized images.

 ### How and where to use